kuri65536/mkdocs-theme-topdf/test/docs/report-docx.md

 ### 4.11. nested paragraphs <!-- {{{1 -->
 - not support nested p or div. this app just flat them.
 - nested `ul` or `ol` `li` tags inside `ul` or `ol`, a sample markup::
+- TODO(shimoda): nested over 4 hierarchy
+- TODO(shimoda): process recover list item numbers to zero at the begging.
+- TODO(shimoda): reset number list to zero or one at the end of paragraph.
 - [@R11-1-1] remove line-height or
     reduce extra spaces after paragraph of ul-li-ul-li.

+#### list

 ```
 - aaaa